Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Horsegram dal served with rice in a bowl

-This horsegram dal recipe is a healthy and flavorful dish made with horsegram lentils (kulthi dal) cooked in a tomato and onion-based sauce with a blend of aromatic spices.
+This horsegram dal recipe is a nutritious and flavorful dish made with horsegram lentils (kulthi dal) cooked in a tomato and onion-based sauce with a blend of aromatic spices.

 The dish is vegan, gluten-free, and high in protein, making it a nutritious and delicious addition to any meal.